Extended Outages Expected Following Severe Ice Storm

 Outage Reporting

-Members may experience difficulty reporting outages due to heavy system demand.
-While our Outage Map is currently back online, our text message alert/outage reporting system is currently down.
-We are aware of these issues and are actively working to stabilize outage reporting tools.
+While our Outage Map is fully functional, our text message alert/outage reporting system is currently down.
+You can still report outages online via SmartHub or by calling (800) 987-2362.
 If you have already reported your outage, additional reports are not necessary unless conditions change, such as a downed power line or a new safety hazard.
-Most outages are automatically detected by our system, so even if you think your report did not go through, our crews are already most likely aware of the outage.
+Most outages are automatically detected by our system, so even if you think your report did not go through, our crews are already likely aware of the outage.

 Additional information and answers to common questions are provided below: